wsor4035/dev.luanti.org/content/for-server-hosts/remote-media.md

 ## Public Instance

 Sofar generously hosts a [remote media server](https://github.com/minetest-tools/mtmediasrv) at https://minetestmedia.foo-projects.org/ for public usage.
 It does a nightly check of cdb for [packages with a git source](https://forum.luanti.org/viewtopic.php?p=421837#p421837) to add there media.
 A list of the package remotes can be found [here](https://minetestmedia.foo-projects.org/remotes).
-For futher details and updates checkout this forum thread: https://forum.luanti.org/viewtopic.php?t=18951.
+For further details and updates checkout this forum thread: https://forum.luanti.org/viewtopic.php?t=18951.

 ## Technical info